Breville Barista Touch Review: Can’t Touch This!

 To make an espresso shot from scratch, here’s what you’ll need to do:

-• Every espresso shot has the same origin story: filling up the bean hopper with your favorite whole bean coffee and filling up the water reservoir.
+• Every espresso shot has the same origin story: filling up the bean hopper with your best espresso beans and filling up the water reservoir.

 • Next, press the Home button to enter the drinks menu.
 Select Espresso, and you’ll be faced with all the options.
 From here, you can see your grind setting, which you’ll adjust using the dial on the side of the machine.
 Using the touchscreen you can adjust the dose time, shot time and select a single or double.